-Here are my 29 tips on how to get things down with a baby – newborn or older.
+Here are my 49 tips on how to get things done with a baby – whether newborn or older.
+These are tips on how to do housework/ cook/ run errands/ exercise or more, done, with a baby.

-Don’t worry, we all felt that way.
-All parents, whether you maybe a new or an experienced one, have questioned their ability on getting things done with a newborn or a baby.
-So I’ve researched tips and hacks on how get things done with a clingy baby at home, to make you more productive and less frustrated.
+So I’ve researched and compiled tons of tips and hacks on how to get things done with a baby at home, to make you more productive and less frustrated.

-(I wished I knew these before when I was a new mom but, I digress.)
+(I wished I knew some of these before when I was a new mom but, I digress.)